 From World Heritage rainforest to sparkling beaches, the Byron Bay region on the NSW North Coast is full of natural wonders.
 The Aboriginal Arakwal people call it Cavvanbah - the meeting place.
 The area is also famous for its surf culture, alternative philosophies, organic food and outdoor adventures.
 Byron Bay's natural attractions are impeccable - humpback whales cruise past the headland, dolphins frolic in the bay and storms create rainbows on the mountains.
 People from all walks of life meet here, drawn by Byron Bay's vibrant energy.

 A combination of big city comforts, good weather and a laid-back approach to life make Perth one of the most livable cities in the world.
 It is a youthful and cosmopolitan city.
 In terms of entertainment, nightlife and cultural activities it can stand up to even the fiercest competition.
 When it comes to food, Perth raises the bar, boasting fabulous beachfront restaurants, succulent seafood and some of the country’s best vineyards.
-An excellent public transportation system allows visitors to explore the city easily, despite its remote location.
+An excellent public transportation system allows visitors to explore the city with ease.

 Sydney is Australia's most famous city, with the majestic Sydney Opera House, the impressive steel arch of the Sydney Harbour Bridge, the sparkling waterways and the white sands of Bondi Beach.
 Beneath this glittering surface Sydney has many more enchanting layers to discover.
 This beautiful cosmopolitan city celebrates its cultural diversity and heritage, and passion for arts and sports.
 A temperate climate makes Sydney spectacular at any time of the year, and the city's friendly, casual attitude keeps visitors coming back Down Under for more!